<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 What is vendor management?

-In this article, we're going to take you through five key areas of vendor lifecycle management, offering practical, actionable advice.
+In this article, we're going to take you through five key areas of vendor lifecycle management, offering practical advice.
+You can also download our comprehensive guide that provides actionable checklists for your business.

 How mature are your vendor management processes?

-A business’s approach to vendor relationship management (VRM) is generally looked at in terms of maturity.
+A business’s vendor relationship management (VRM) approach is generally looked at in terms of maturity.

 A company with an immature approach to VRM would be characterised by: